PlaviAjvar/Economic-Dispatching/README.md

 > pip install -r requirements.txt

-To start the GUI, navigate to cloned Economic-Dispatching and run gui.py:
+To start the GUI, navigate to Economic-Dispatching and run gui.py:

 > python gui.py